4c4f52410a0a/4c4f52410a0a/README.md

 # Heya!
-Welcome to my competitive account! 🤖
+Welcome to my competitive account! 👾

-My name is Lora, I'm a CS Student at The University of Edinburgh.
-Right now I'm focused on developing my coding skills, both speed and quality. 😎
+My name is **Lora**, I'm a CS Student at The University of Edinburgh.
+Right now I'm focused on developing my coding skills, both speed and quality.
+This account will be focused on Hackatons, CTFs and other coding competitions. ✨